 So here is our one month Japan itinerary – the Ultimate Guide for a 4 week visit!

 We arrived at Haneda Airport at around 6:30am.
 We were running on pretty much zero sleep (neither Russell or myself can sleep on planes), as we had two 6 hour flights plus a 7 hour layover at Singapore Airport before arriving in Japan!
 Before we left Australia, we researched the bus we needed to catch, so it was simply a matter of heading in the right direction to find the ticket counter!
+Click here for some more information on how to get from Haneda Airport to Yokohama City Air Terminal (YCAT)!

 Finding our way from YCAT to our hotel in Yokohama was quite overwhelming.
 Given the fact that we arrived during the morning peak hour rush, it was a pretty intense experience.
 We struggled to manoeuvre our way through the hundreds of business men and women rushing in every direction, trying not to miss their train.
 Eventually though, we found the platform we needed and within minutes were on our way to our hotel.

 Our first two nights in Japan were spent at the Shin Yokohama Kokusai Hotel.
 This hotel is fairly close to the Shin-Yokohama Station, however it took us a while to find our bearings, and we definitely took a few wrong turns in the process.
-(I’m directionally challenged at the best of times.
-So trying to figure out which way to walk was pretty entertaining!)
+I’m directionally challenged at the best of times, so trying to figure out which way to walk was pretty entertaining!

 After exploring the area, we did a bit of shopping in a few of the many malls in Yokohama.
 Queen’s Square and Landmark Plaza are two of the more generic shopping centres that you’ll find.
 However if you’re after a more unique experience, hit up World Porters.
 This mall attracts a younger crowd, so you’ll be able to find some bargains if you shop around!